5.1 General context

 Commitment

-By definition, commitment is “the action of binding oneself through a promise or an agreement”; that implies not only a commitment to others, but also to oneself.
+By definition, commitment is “the action of binding oneself through a promise or an agreement”; that implies not only a commitment to others, but also to oneself (Petit Robert).
 The notion of commitment that lies at the heart of participation has a moral connotation that is still compelling today, including when we speak of political commitment.
-Commitment is seen as a civic duty, which partly explains the calls to commitment aimed at young people by public authorities.
+In French public policy, the concept of engagement encompasses civic, volunteer, and political commitment — for example, through activism, voting, or alternative modes of participation (INJEP (2024).
+Les jeunes et le vote).

 Intermittent participation

-Generally speaking, young people are more likely to abstain from voting than adults.
+Generally speaking, young people are more likely to abstain from voting than adults (INJEP, 2024).
 However, young people’s political (electoral) participation varies according to their age range as well as the challenges and the intensity of campaigns; abstention is not a practice that is specific to young people.
 Young people’s behaviour increasingly takes the form of “intermittent participation” characterised by a selective approach to voting.
 Some researchers even speak of a “civic moratorium” to describe the attitude of young French people to voting, an attitude that involves not wanting to take part in certain elections.

 .